druellan/document360-mcp/README.md

 ```

 ## Exposed MCP Tools
-While there are more specific endpoints in the Document360 API, models seems to behave well with only these: they are able to discover project versions, categories and pages; and to read the page contents.
+Although Document360 exposes more granular endpoints, these are sufficient for a simple consumption workflow: models can discover project versions, enumerate categories and pages, and retrieve full page contents.

 - **get_category_page_content**
   Parameters: `category_id`, `page_id`